 pHyph

 At first day of treatment many patients see a relief in symptoms and at day 7 nearly 70% report absence of symptoms.
-When treated, the patients stay well and after 35 days, 85% of patients are still free from BV, compared to 54-77% with antibiotics.
-In the pipeline, pHyph is developed for vulvovaginal candidiasis (vaginal fungal infections).
+A healthy microbiome is resilient to new infections and after 35 days, 100% of patients are still free from BV, compared to 54-77% with antibiotics. a secondary vaginal fungal infection but with pHyph there is no increased risk of yeast.

 Mode of action